foundersandcoders/coursebook/learning-outcomes.md

 # Week 4 Learning Outcomes

-## Specific week LOs
+## Node

+### Servers

 - [ ] **We can create a web server that responds to http requests**
 - [ ] We can conditionally set ports for our server based on the runtime environment
+- [ ] We can read secrets from a .env file
+- [ ] We can prevent sensitive data from being pushed to GitHub

+### GET requests

+- [ ] We can route requests to the correct handler function(s)
+- [ ] We can serve different types of files to the client
+- [ ] We can read information sent in a URL query string

+### POST requests

+- [ ] We can handle data received from a POST request
+- [ ] We can ‘chunk’ data sent from the client side on the server side
+- [ ] We can give descriptive names to HTML form input fields so that it is easy to access data in the POST request object
 - [ ] We can parse a request object
 - [ ] We can stringify a response object

-- [ ] We can prevent sensitive data from being pushed to GitHub
-- [ ] We can store secrets in .env files
+### Core modules

 - [ ] **We can use core Node modules**
 - [ ] We can require core modules in our files
 - [ ] We can access and invoke methods provided by core modules

-- [ ] **We can read files using Node’s fs module**
+- [ ] We can read files synchronously and asynchronously using Node’s fs module
-- [ ] We can use synchronous and asynchronous methods where appropriate

 ## Design LOs